Flexible spending accounts, or FSAs, save you money because you can pay for eligible expenses with tax-free dollars.

 How It Works

-- You must re-enroll every year.
+You must reenroll every year.
+See how to enroll.

 - You decide how much to contribute to your Dependent Care FSA—between $26 and $5,000 per plan year (August 1–July 31).
 Note: If your spouse also has access to a Dependent Care FSA, your total combined contribution may not exceed $5,000.
 If you are married and file separate tax returns, each spouse may contribute $2,500.